-Privacy, Safety and Confidentiality: The right to have treatment provided in a setting that is safe, affords privacy and is free of all forms of abuse or harassment.
+Privacy, Safety and Confidentiality: The right to have treatment provided in a setting that is safe, affords privacy is free from all forms of abuse or harrassment.
 You have the right to confidentiality, privacy and the security of your clinical record and obtaining information contained in your record within a reasonable time frame.